bioXgeo/geodiv/cran-comments.md

 "Uses the superseded package: snow."
 We use 'parallel' for all parallel operations, but 'parallel' depends on 'snow for some functions.
 We now include 'snow' because a user reported that it showed up as a warning during installation.

-There is 1 WARNING.

-Two functions of "parallel" are superceded by "snow."
-The functions are specified (as snow::makeCluster) in the geodiv functions in which they are called.
-This warning does not impact the functionality of geodiv.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.